cotect/cotect/README.md

 - Provide integration options to public institutions to enable efficient data collection with hotlines.
 - Evaluate optional Bluetooth or GPS tracking for automated contact tracing.
 - Incorporate newest Study results on COVID-19 (e.g.,  symptoms,  ways of infection, risk-factors)
+- Add events visited during the last 14 days to the case data (probably not necessary since any event is mostly bound to a specific location/place)
+- add start-date and end-date to realtion attributes

 ### Open Questions